By the President

 A global sport in a state of constant evolution

-In the course of the 2012/2013 season, almost 6,800 international ski competitions, including 330 FIS World Cup events were staged, in addition to several thousand national competitions – record numbers of which FIS is justifiably very proud.
+In the course of recent seasons, an average of 7,000 international ski competitions, including 330 FIS World Cup events were staged per year, in addition to several thousand national competitions – record numbers of which FIS is justifiably very proud.

 While there is no real reason for panic, we do need to recognise that the next few years will be challenging, and we need adapt in order to halt and reverse the current negative trends.